davidalantodd/springboot-blog-rest-api/README.md

 * updating Comment
 * deleting Comment

+Additional features:
-Posts and Comments are stored in a MySQL database, and the ModelMapper library was implemented to convert JPA entities to and from DTOs
+* Posts and Comments are stored in a MySQL database, and the ModelMapper library was implemented to convert JPA entities to and from DTOs
+* Field validation on create/update Post endpoints and update Comment endpoint using Hibernate Validator
+* Basic Auth implemented via Spring Security

 Technologies used:
 * Java
 * Spring
 * Spring Boot
+* Spring Security
 * MySQL Workbench